This website uses cookies to ensure you get the best experience on our website.

 Fastlane blog hero

-Movie goers were were introduced to Herbie in the 1968 film The Love Bug, when he is bought by racing driver Jim Douglas, and gets his racing stripes and his name from Douglas’ best friend, Tennessee.
+Moviegoers were introduced to Herbie in the 1968 film The Love Bug, when he is bought by racing driver Jim Douglas and gets his racing stripes and his name from Douglas’ best friend, Tennessee.
 The trunk lid of the little VW reminds Tennessee of his uncle Herb, who was a boxer and had a broken nose.
 Hence, the legend of Herbie was born.